HuiShiSerenaShi/rpc_project_HuiShi/README.md

 direct manipulation of the joints of the robot, without the use of MoveIt's planning interface.

+### Terminating the execution

+To terminate the execution, in the terminal where __edo.launch__ was launched, first kill the instance of EdoConsole by issuing the command:

+    kill

+Then, once the process exits, terminate the EdoMoveGroupInterface by pressing CTRL+C.

 ## Example tasks

 ### Pick and place